Calanthe/Calanthe.github.io/_drafts/sliding-puzzle-game-phaser.markdown

 {% endhighlight %}

-To check if the board is finishes, we just need to go through each of the element and check if the index of the current position of all of the them is the same as the destinated position.
+To check if the game is completed, we loop through the elements and check if the index of the current position matches the end position.

 When the game is finished, we can show a 'Congratulation' text to the user.
 We can achieve that by using the `game.add.text()` and `text.anchor.set()` methods.

 ###Conclusion

 That's it!
-We just created very easy puzzle game in `Phaser`.
+You've created a very easy puzzle game in `Phaser` using many of the built-in capabilities of the framework.
+If you want to explore further you could try implementing scores, an option to change the background image or functionality to share your best score on facebook.

 [phaser]: https://phaser.io/